MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/email-troubleshooting-guide.md

 4. [What is the email flow of workflow and what user is the email coming from?](https://community.dynamics.com/gp/b/dynamicsgp/posts/how-does-gp-behave-when-modern-authentication-is-enabled)

 6. Make sure you have VALID users in AD as Workflow Managers.
-If you do not have valid AD users as Workflow Managers this may cause performance in your workflow our undesired results.
+If you do not have valid AD users as Workflow Managers, it may cause performance issues in your workflow and undesired results.
 Many times, customers have employees that leave the company but their users are still part of the workflow and may cause issues.

 [How to verify if Microsoft Dynamics GP Web Services is functioning correctly](/troubleshoot/dynamics/gp/verify-if-web-service-is-correct)